The Lander Front Project is the last, best chance to ensure that the 3 Bar X and Double A ranches remain viable, working places for nature and people.

 Today, the Conservancy and other groups have secured conservation agreements on 5,500 acres in the Lander Front area.

-Finalizing similar conservation easements on the 3 Bar X and Double A ranches will complete a critical piece in this puzzle, connecting contiguous ranchlands for agriculture, open space and wildlife.
+Finalizing similar conservation easements on the 3 Bar X and Double A ranches has now completed a critical piece in this puzzle, connecting contiguous ranchlands for agriculture, open space and wildlife.

-With several conservation easements already in place in the Lander Front, safeguarding the 3 Bar X and Double A ranches gives wildlife the space they need.
+With these conservation easements in place and more planned for the future, safeguarding the 3 Bar X and Double A ranches gives wildlife the space they need.

 Both ranches connect to BLM and state lands.
 The Double A also adjoins Shoshone National Forest lands, further expanding the network of available habitat for wildlife.